chiefBiiko/runr/README.md

 }
 ```

-[`bounds`](https://github.com/chiefBiiko/bounds) has an export `bounds::bind` that allows binding parameters to functions.
+[`bounds`](https://github.com/chiefBiiko/bounds), a dependency of `runr`, has an export `bounds::bind` that allows binding parameters to functions.
 It takes a function and a variable sequence of parameters as inputs and returns a closure with the given parameters bound to it.
 Might come in handy at times.

 ------------------------------------------------------------------------